MrLixm/frmb/docs/usage.md

 python -m frmb ./root --target-dir ./root/.installers
 ```

+The whole example can be found at https://github.com/MrLixm/lxm-frmb-projects.

 ### the `.frmb` file.

 Each `.frmb` file represent an individual menu in the "global" context-menu.